Sleep Apnea Doctor Questions and Answers

 A sleep doctor can do a lot for you!
 One can identify and treat a sleep problem you’re having as well as its cause.
-To help with this, a sleep doctor can conduct a sleep study, provide certain tests like a blood test, provide a medication, or offer a kind of therapy.
-Cognitive behavioral therapy for insomnia (CBT-I) often works very well for patients with insomnia.
+To help with this, a sleep doctor will order a sleep study.

 When you see a sleep doctor, ask about your symptoms, what could be causing them, if you should have a sleep study done, how the doctor can help you, and what your treatment options may be.
 You can bring in your child if it’s them that’s suffering from a sleep problem.

-Koala® Center for Sleep & TMJ Disorders likely has a clinic location with a sleep doctor in your area.
-We have locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
-Please see our Locations page for the location near you, its address, and its contact information, then connects with us at that location or call our head office at (855) 977-0400.
+Koala® Center For Sleep & TMJ Disorders likely has a clinic location with a sleep doctor in your area.
+We have locations in Illinois, Indiana, Missouri, Texas, and Wisconsin.
+Please see our Locations page for the location near you, its address, and its contact information.

-If you have any other questions for us or would like a consultation with us, call us today.
+If you have any other questions or would like a consultation, call us today.
 During a consultation, we’ll be able to answer all of your other questions and provide you with an assessment.

 We look forward to speaking with you soon!